Aswath0929/final_assignment/README.md

 def picked_callback(self, msg):
         if(msg.data == True):
 ```
-We get this message from the arm_controller (haven't made file yet)
+We get this message from the arm_controller (haven't made file yet, we will make it a little later)
 when we finish picking up the cylinder
 think about  all the things that should be changed in the code
-Remember we want the bot to continue exploring after it picked up the cylinder
+Remember we want the bot to continue exploring after it picked up the cylinder.
 Is the bot picking the cylinder ?
-Is it stopping near the ball ? etc
+Is it stopping near the ball ? etc are things you should consider.

-think about what to keep in this if statement
+Think about what to keep in this if statement

 ```pythonif area_percentage >= self.area_threshold:
                 # Ball is close enough - STOP